vmonteco/osis/_drafts/2017-02-03-fosdem-lightning-talk.markdown

 of the score encoding app that has helped to save an enormous amount of time of teachers and administrative staff, by modernizing a previously manual and paper-based process.
-The toughest one was the struggle to implement the admission process, which revealed the fragility of our management style.
+The toughest one was the struggle to implement the admission process, revealing that despite the simplification of the technical part the business complexity is still challenging.
 But along the way, we have had many more wins than failures.
+Most of problems we've faced in the past are now solved and
-Among all the problems we had in the past, we can confidently say that we are almost done with them.
+Among all the problems we've had in the past, we can confidently say that we are almost done with them.

 The full technical shift may seem radical for many, but the transition from Java to Python was the easiest part.
 Python allowed us to get rid of slow